sveltejs/kit/documentation/docs/05-load.md

 Type information for `$page.data` is provided by `App.PageData`.

+### Shared vs server

+As we've seen, there are two types of `load` function:

+* `+page.js` and `+layout.js` files export `load` functions that are _shared_ between server and browser
+* `+page.server.js` and `+layout.server.js` files export `load` functions that are _server-only_

+Conceptually, they're the same thing, but there are some important differences to be aware of.

+#### Input

+Both shared and server-only `load` functions have access to `depends`, `fetch`, `params`, `parent`, `routeId` and `url`.

+Server-only `load` functions are called with a `ServerLoadEvent`, which inherits `clientAddress`, `cookies`, `locals`, `platform` and `request` from `RequestEvent`.

+Shared `load` functions are called with a `LoadEvent`, which has a `data` property.
+If you have `load` functions in both `+page.js` and `+page.server.js` (or `+layout.js` and `+layout.server.js`), the return value of the server-only `load` function is the `data` property of the shared `load` function's argument.

+#### Output

+A shared `load` function can return an object containing any values, including things like custom classes and component constructors.

+A server-only `load` function must return data that can be serialized with [devalue](https://github.com/rich-harris/devalue) — anything that can be represented as JSON plus things like `BigInt`, `Date`, `Map`, `Set` and `RegExp`, or repeated/cyclical references — so that it can be transported over the network.

+#### When to use which

+Server-only `load` functions are convenient when you need to access data directly from a database or filesystem, or need to use private environment variables.

+Shared `load` functions are useful when you need to `fetch` data from an external API and don't need private credentials, since SvelteKit can get the data directly from the API rather than going via your server.
+They are also useful when you need to return something that can't be serialized, such as a Svelte component constructor.

+In rare cases, you might need to use both together — for example, you might need to return an instance of a custom class that was initialised with data from your server.

+### Shared state

+In many server environments, a single instance of your app will serve multiple users.
+For that reason, per-request state must not be stored in shared variables outside your `load` functions, but should instead be stored in `event.locals`.
+Similarly, per-user state must not be stored in global variables, but should instead make use of `$page.data` (which contains the combined data of all `load` functions) or use Svelte's [context feature](https://svelte.dev/docs#run-time-svelte-setcontext) to create scoped state.

 ### Promise unwrapping

 Top-level promises will be awaited, which makes it easy to return multiple promises without creating a waterfall: